DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/javascript/javascript-typescript.md

 for further instructions on setting up the CLI.

 This command will generate a file called `dvcVariableTypes.ts` in the configured output directory.
-You can then import the generated types from this file, and pass them to the generic arg of the `initialize` call as described above.
+You can then import the generated types from this file, and pass them to the generic arg of the `initializeDevCycle` call as described above.

 Consider configuring this command to run as part of your build process to keep your type definitions up to date with